 RA Application Process

-After attending an information session, RAs will submit a completed electronic application and have two references fill out an electronic reference form.
-Once the applications are reviewed, RA candidates may be invited to participate in the individual interveiw process, which typically last for about an hour with professional staff members from the Office of Residence Life and current RAs as the interviewers.
+After attending an information session, RA candidates will submit a completed electronic application and have two references fill out an electronic reference form.
+Once the applications are reviewed, RA candidates may be invited to participate in the individual interview process in Spring 2018, which typically last for about an hour with professional and student staff members in the Office of Residence Life.
 The professional staff members then review the applications and interview materials.
 RA candidates may then be invited to participate in the next step of the application, group process.
 Group process is a group style interview with numerous RA candidates work together to complete various tasks and activities together.
-Here, professional staff members and current RAs evaluate the RAs on their team building skills.
-The professional then reviews all the application material and will send out offer letters to the RA candidates.
+Here, RA candidates are evaluated on their team building skills.
+The professional staff then reviews all of the application materials and will send out offer letters to the RA candidates.